 Who Is Naomi Campbell?

-Supermodel Naomi Campbell was born in London on May 22, 1970.
-After beginning her modeling career at age 15, she became the first black woman to appear on the cover of French Vogue and the first black model on the cover of Time.
+After beginning her modeling career at age 15, Naomi Campbell became the first Black woman to appear on the cover of French Vogue and the first Black model on the cover of Time.
 Campbell is also known for appearances on TV series like The Face and Empire and her scrapes with the law.

 Early Life and Career